Plumbing Water Feed

 PEX for cold and hot water

 For potable (ie drinking) water you need PEX tubing that DOES NOT have an oxygen barrier.
 The type with an oxygen barrier is just for use in radiant heating systems where the heating system uses cast iron parts and you want to avoid rust.
-If you are certain you will never have cast iron components in your heating system then you can use NON-oxygen-barrier for the radiant heating system too.
-My advice is to just avoid using cast iron, ie use NON-OB PEX everywhere.

 The best brand is AquaPEX.
 The best type is PEX-a.
 AquaPEX is the only PEX-a material available for drinking water.
 Details are here .